-The Terracotta Warriors were the most fascinating travel experience in either of our lives, and that includes Angkor Wat, the Taj Mahal and even the Great Wall.
+The Terracotta Warriors were the most fascinating travel experience in either of our lives.
+And that includes Angkor Wat, the Taj Mahal and even the Great Wall!
 We even had the chance opportunity to meet one of the four farmers who originally discovered the site.
-We also toured the Xi’an City Gate, Drum and Bell Towers, Wild Goose Pagoda, Xi’an Water Show, Muslim Street, and Great Mosque.
+We also toured the Xi’an City Gate, Drum and Bell Towers, Wild Goose Pagoda, Xi’an Water Show, Muslim Street and the Great Mosque.

-Maybe all the visions I had conjured up of what our first family holiday was supposed to be weren’t so far fetched after all.
+Maybe all the visions I’d conjured up our first family holiday weren’t so far fetched after all.
 I truly believe that one of the biggest parental lessons I learned this trip was to not limit Leighton just because my mind limits her.
 All of my fears, anxieties and worries were wasted energy.
-She exceeded every expectation I had for her.
+She exceeded every expectation I had for her in China.

 Having her with us added an entirely new dimension of excitement to seeing such a monumental place in history.
 After all, our hope in travelling with her at such an early age is to give her an appreciation of experiencing new things, a respect for the diversity of culture and a sensitivity for people.
 This trip has given new perspective to one of our favourite bedtime stories.
 Dr. Seuss’ Oh the Places You’ll Go says it best: